 Sure!
 I'm always happy to help with class work, and it's an honour to be the subject of an interview.
 Please review this page and my About page to make sure I haven't answered some of your questions already.

 I don't have any education in photography.
 I studied Geomatics Engineering at BCIT (British Columbia Institute of Technology) and U of C (University of Calgary) for a total of 6 years.
-Right now, I'm studying to become a professional land surveyor.
+I'm now a practising British Columbia Land Surveyor.

 In high school, a friend and I began taking photos for the school yearbook on a whim.
 The supervising instructor was very open-minded, and let us have the run of the available cameras and the darkroom.
 However, once I graduated, I didn't have access to photography equipment anymore.